 The Calgary Field Naturalists' Society's tradition of inspiring the public to be involved in understanding, interpreting, and saving Calgary's ecosystem continues.
-In 2006, the society published Jim Foley's Calgary's Natural Parks: Yours to Explore.
+In 2006, the society published Jim Joley's Calgary's Natural Parks: Yours to Explore.

-ers of Nose Hill g Comittee on lill, 1980, deer nglewood Bird ary, 2007, and a valk in Bowmont
+SITE (top to bottom) ers of Nose Hill g Comittee on lill, 1980, deer nglewood Bird ary, 2007, and a alk in Bowmont l Environment 010.
+GLENBOW ARCHIVES PA-3198-1 a new category of parkland - natural area parks, in and through which children could learn the natural history of their native land.